Lukhausen/Lepus/typst/supercharged-dhbw/chapters/background.typ

  caption: [The Type of Failure of the Second Run.
 For full run details, see  @marschhausen_lepus_benchmark_2], )

 Based on these experimental findings, we conclude that prompt engineering alone — even employing methodologies such as Chain of Thought reasoning and step-by-step verification — cannot overcome the fundamental abstraction limitations preventing LLMs from solving ARC-AGI-2-tasks.
+While we acknowledge that not all prompt engineering strategies were exhaustively tested, the objective of this thesis was not to discover a functional prompt, a goal already shown to be elusive by official benchmark results.

 ]